 Some of my friends who are also not 25 and have toddlers are bothered by my use of the word “antique”.
 I don’t find “older mother” to be any more flattering.
-How about “senior” or “mature” mother?
-Maybe youth challenged?
 I am what I am.
-I am a mother but I am not a young mother.
+I am the mother of a young child but I am not a young mother.

 Well, there is another saying that goes “Man plans and God laughs” and that is pretty much what happened to me.
 I had a very nice life going for myself — a husband that I adored and a nice house, friends, travel and all things good — and then I found myself widowed at 34 very very suddenly.

 It was two years before I emerged from the foggy anesthesia that is grief only to discover that I was 36 and alone.
 Now the women I saw pushing strollers made me feel even more alone.
 36. Too young to go through the rest of my life alone and too old and damaged to start dating again.
 Single groups?
 I’d rather have eaten thumbtacks.
 So eventually I ate a few thumbtacks and went to a singles group at my church.
 Unlike Stella, there was no getting my groove back.
 Didn’t even want my groove back.
 I wanted my old life back.

 So I came up with another plan: I would be single for the rest of my life and that would be that….
 Then a family moved in down the street.
 They knew a very nice man who was single and they knew I was single and they invited him to a neighborhood gathering.
 And I swear to you, the second I saw him I knew that I had found my tribe.
 I was 36 at the time and he was 39.
 We dated for two years and then married.
 You do the math.